-Saint Patrick’s Day is still a few weeks away, so you have plenty of time to reserve some St. Patrick’s Day books from the library and read them with your kids.
-I was amazed this year that I didn’t find any new Saint Patrick’s Day books to add to our book basket.
+Saint Patrick’s Day is coming up soon, but that’s still plenty of time to read some St. Patrick’s Day books with your kids.
+This year, we found several new books to add to our St. Patrick’s Day book basket.

 Clever Tom and the Leprechaun: An Old Irish Story – Clever Tom Fitzpatrick thinks his fortune is made when he captures a leprechaun and forces him to reveal the hiding place of his gold, but the leprechaun is clever too.